PVieira04/CI-project-1/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The links in the head of my html files for the favicons were taken from [favicon.io](https://favicon.io/favicon-generator/).
+- The link in the head of my html files which allow me to use Font Awesome is from a [CDN](https://cdnjs.com/libraries/font-awesome).

 ### Media

 - The tutor photo used on the home page was an original photo that I have the rights to.
 - The Map of Servicable Areas on the About Page was a screenshot taken from [app.traveltime.com](https://app.traveltime.com/).
-- The images on the resources page were screenshots taken of the website it links to.
+- The images on the resources page were screenshots taken of the website they link to.
 - The favicons were created using the online tool [favicon.io](https://favicon.io/favicon-generator/).

 --------------------------------